 When I turned 18, I made the decision to move and start my life here.
 But, just as moving to New York City isn’t easy now, it wasn’t easy then.
-I can think of at least four separate occasions years when my plan to move to the city fell apart.
+I can think of at least four separate occasions when my plan to move to the city crumbled.
 After those multiple attempts, I finally put the dream behind me and tried to forget about my love affair with New York.

-About a year or so later, I got a call, and my friend and almost roommate had found another apartment.
+About a year or so later, I got a call.
+My friend and almost roommate had found another New York apartment.
 I could pack my bags and move to the city.
-But, I didn’t.
+But, I wasn’t interested.
 That last experience had left a bad taste in my mouth.
 As hungry as I once was, I was now scared and confused.
+I had given up on New York.
 I wanted to stay in Pennsylvania with my friends and my retail job working at a makeup counter.
 I felt like a grown-up and I liked it.
-I gave up on New York and didn’t return, even as a tourist, for six or seven years.
+I didn’t return to the city, even as a tourist, for six or seven years.
 Just like a dead-end relationship, I thought New York and I were over for good.

 And so, I moved on.
 I relocated to Philadelphia and attended art school for several years.
 After graduation and a brief stint back home in PA, I considered giving New York City another shot, but something stopped me.
 Perhaps I knew that I couldn’t bear the rejection again.
 Or, maybe it was my acceptance that some things are just not meant to be.

-Thirty years after that very first visit to Manhattan, as I walk many of the same streets that I walked so many years ago, I pause, and I think.
+Forty years after that very first visit to Manhattan, as I walk many of the same streets that I walked so many years ago, I pause, and I think.
 I think about my time here when I was young, inexperienced, and naive.
 I think about the way the city has changed, mostly for the better.
 I think about the blood, sweat, and tears, and all the emotion through my years of training and aspiration to dance professionally.
 I also think that perhaps my love of loves was never really ballet to begin with.

 In 2007, I discovered that my home is here, and probably has been since my heart arrived in 1979.

-It was always New York.
 Now that I’m a New Yorker and proud to be one, I have to coin the phrase – “True love never dies.”
 And after all, any love that enduring deserves another chance.